solo-io/workshops/gloo-edge/gloo-edge/README.md

 The creation of the Virtual Service exposes the Kubernetes service through the gateway.

-We can access the application using the web browser by running the following command:
+You can access the application using the web browser by running the following command:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/productpage